-- Get in and out of bed independently. - Be independent in bathing and dressing. - Get your own food prepared as needed. - Identify medications, name the side effects, and know when to take them. - Take care of your incision and dressing after surgery. - Follow weight bearing precautions from your surgeon. - Correctly use a walker, crutches, or a cane. - Participate in a home exercise program. - Go up and down stairs safely and correctly if necessary. - Get in and out of a car correctly and safely. - Be able to use home equipment effectively. - Have a follow up appointment with your surgeon. - Have contact information for the home health agency and physical therapists.
+- Get in and out of bed independently. - Be independent in bathing and dressing. - Get your own food prepared as needed. - Identify medications, name the side effects, and know when to take them. - Take care of your incision and dressing after surgery. - Follow weight bearing precautions as ordered by your surgeon. - Correctly use a walker, crutches, or a cane. - Participate in a home exercise program. - Go up and down stairs safely and correctly if necessary. - Get in and out of a car correctly and safely. - Be able to use home equipment effectively. - Have a follow up appointment with your surgeon. - Have contact information for the home health agency and physical therapists.

-If you have a long car ride home, stop every 45-60 minutes and get out to walk so as to prevent blood clots from forming.
-Do ankle pumps in the car while riding home.
+If you have a long car ride home, stop every 45-60 minutes and get out of the car to do some walking to prevent blood clots from forming.
+Also, do ankle pumps in the car while riding home.